mxansari007/Nit-Hostel-Management/README.md

-Hostel Management System
+##Hostel Management System
-Hostel Management System is used to manage students in hostels.
-This was especially made for NIT KKR.

-Features
+it is a web application which provide facilities to the students residing in hostel, in addition make the work of administrator easy.

+#Features
-Registration for Students
+- Registration for Students
-Admin Dashboard
-Student Dashboard
-View roommates
+- Student can file for complaints
-Apply Leave
+- Apply Leave
-Admin can approve and reject leave request
-Admin can search student block details

-Deployment
-To deploy this project follow these commands:
+- View mess Fess
+- View Mess Menu
+- Apply for Mess Menu

+##How to Run Our App

  1. git clone https://github.com/aqibhussain2202/Nit-Hostel-Management.git
  2. Place this folder in D:  drive